tomekbuszewski/slowcore-stack/README.md

 `pnpm run test:e2e` will first build the project and start the server at `localhost:3000`, and then run the tests.

+MSW is added to the project.
+You can use it to mock all the external communication your project uses.
+This way you will never query your API in tests, but you will also don't have to catch requests and patch them.
+Simply define a handler and you're good.

 ### UI Generation

 This starter comes with a simple mechanism to generate UI components based on